pablo142f/clipboard/README.md

 ## Authentication

-The next microservice is protected by authentication, use the Bearer token created in registration or login to be able to call the next services.
+The next microservice is protected by authentication,

+***Use the Bearer token created in registration or login to be able to call the next services.***

 *Example of an incorrect token or if the token is not supplied:*